stefanofasciani/DGMD/Readme.md

 The DGMD requires [Cyclyng'74 Max](https://cycling74.com/products/max).
 To use the DGMD you do not need a Max license.

-To run the DGMD, open the *.maxpat* file in the subfolder or download the standalone applications for Windows or Max OSX from the [releases](https://github.com/stefanofasciani/DGMD/releases/) section.
+To run the DGMD, open the *.maxpat* file in the respective subfolder or download the standalone applications for Windows or Max OSX from the [releases](https://github.com/stefanofasciani/DGMD/releases/) section.

 DGMD Copyright (C) 2024 Stefano Fasciani, Aleksander Tidemann, Riccardo Simionato, University of Oslo